-At Sarah Beth’s we pride ourselves on offering a bit more than you would expect from many online retailers; we don’t just sell watches, or diamonds, but try to offer our customers the same experience online, as we would want to receive from walking into a shop on the high street.
+At Sarah Beth’s we pride ourselves on offering a bit more than you would expect from many online retailers; we don’t just sell diamonds, but try to offer our customers the same experience online, as we would want to receive from walking into a shop on the high street.
 That is why we offer our whole range, from clocks to christening gifts, watches to engagement rings.
 Every range you see advertised on this site can be viewed in our shop in Rochford, Essex.
 In addition our experienced team has put together a host of information pages, to offer the same support, advice, and knowledge that you would receive in store.

 Why buy certified?